-A General POA ends as soon as you are incapacitated.
+A General POA: General POAs end as soon as you are incapacitated.
 While this tool is great for many things in life, it is not a solid option for end-of-life decisions.

-A Durable POA stays in effect until you pass away or revoke its power.
+A Durable POA: A durable POA stays in effect until you pass away or revoke its power.
 In essence, it means your agent’s authority remains in place even if you become incapacitated.
 Thus, he or she could make important decisions for you even after you are unable to do so yourself.

 There are some occasions where a court will step in and legally end a Durable POA.
 One final note is that it’s important to know if your state automatically considers a POA durable.
 In some states, this is the case and if you want otherwise, you must directly say so in your documents.

 Other Common Questions about POA

 What Does Power of Attorney Allow Me To Do?